 October 5, 2016, Ottawa – Today, the Canadian Parks and Wilderness Society (CPAWS) launched a caribou protection countdown clock.
 The clock marks the final year before the federal government’s deadline to report publicly on the progress made to meet the objectives of the boreal woodland caribou recovery strategy.
 Despite 4 years passing since the release of the strategy, there is little evidence that progress has been made on the performance indicators listed.
+These include:

 - Completing the plans to conserve critical habitat for each herd (range plans) by October 2017;

 - Maintaining the current distribution of boreal caribou across Canada;

 - Achieving and/or maintaining stable to increasing population trends for all the herds as measured over five years;

 - Achieving or showing progress towards having a minimum of 100 boreal caribou in ranges where population estimates were less than 100 animals in 2012;